 My mirror always has splatters and splashes all over it and they are nearly impossible to get off with traditional store bought products.
 Believe it or not, a natural solution you can make yourself, works like a dream.

-The toilet bowl build-up
+Baking soda for cleaning toilet bowl build-up

 Get rid of the stains and the hard water build-up once and for all using Borax, Baking Soda and Cleaning Vinegar.
 For stubborn stains use a Scrub Brush and/or Sand Paper to get your throne super shiny!

-The bad aim
+The bad aim toilet cleaning hacks

 Men.
 Your aim is not as great as you think it is.
+And you make my bathroom stink!

-Because I am deafly afraid of a plumber’s bill, I keep on top of my drains and make sure they are flowing properly.
+Because I am deathly afraid of a plumber’s bill, I keep on top of my drains and make sure they are flowing properly.
 Give your drain a clean-up using Salt, Baking Soda and Cleaning Vinegar.
 This method also works great if you do have a serious clog.

 The breeding ground of mold & mildew